German Haushaltsschulen: Women’s Education in the 1900’s

 Haushaltsschule 1900’s

-An employed woman who for example worked as a housekeeper, laundress, seamstress or cleaner, could not neglect her role as a housewife and mother in the family.
-From these activities, which were originally tailored to the private household, domestic professions developed with different functions, such as a housekeeper, a governess, a decision maker or a home economics teacher.
+An employed woman, for example, who worked as a housekeeper, laundress, seamstress, or cleaner, had responsibilities.
+She will not neglect her role as a housewife and mother in the family.
+These activities were originally tailored to the private household.
+From them, domestic professions developed with different functions.
+These include a housekeeper, a governess, a decision maker, or a home economics teacher.

 Haushaltsschule 1900's